Future Transfer Student

 - Know that bachelor’s degree will differ from associate degree programs

 - Degrees may require specific courses within the NM Core

 - a UNM advisor can help students understand which courses can best satisfy both requirements.

 - UNM advisors are here to help you make decisions

-You can find your advisor by going to link to Finding my Major page.
+You can find your advisor by going to Finding my Major page.

 Other helpful tips to use in your planning are: